 He is one of those people who are fully conscious of the gift they possess, and who expand and develop it before passing it on to others.
 The Blondeau method is the work of one man, the fruit of a lifetime of experience and a passion for the relationship between man and horse.

 Nicolas Blondeau has practised the three Olympic equestrian disciplines of Eventing, Dressage and Show Jumping and he has raced as a gentleman rider.
 He has always been passionate about breaking-in and even when very young began experimenting with his own ponies, using and developing his intuitive approach.

 He holds French Federation of Equitation (FFE) qualifications as a riding instructor and instructor of ethological equitation and, in recognition of his work and influence, has been honoured with some of the highest awards from the French Agricultural Academy including, in 2013, being made a Knight of the Order of Merit.

-Nicolas Blondeau has directed the Ecole Blondeau in Saumur since its creation in 2005.
-The school is located at the very heart of this geographical hub of equestrian activities, which includes the Cadre Noir, the saddle maker Frédéric Butet and the stables of Jean Teulère.
+The Blondeau school is directed by Florence Blondeau.
+The school is based in Saumur since its creation in 2005 and is located at the very heart of this geographical hub of equestrian activities, which includes the Cadre Noir, the saddle maker Frédéric Butet and the stables of Jean Teulère.

 Skill cannot be learnt from books aloneGénéral L'Hotte

 Nicolas Blondeau created his method from his own knowledge and experience, and from that of the great French masters of equitation.
 He develops and adapts it continually, drawing upon scientific advances in ethology and respect for the character of the animal and its willingness to do well.
 Today his method is recognised and approved by owners, trainers, riders and others who work in the equestrial world.
 They all appreciate the considered approach, which combines confidence and communication and leads to results and effectiveness.